Biomet Magnum Hip Lawsuits

 • Additional Hip Revision Surgery

-According to allegations raised in Biomet M2A Magnum hip lawsuits, these problems were known to the device manufacturer, yet they continued to market the implant as safe and effective.
-Rather than issuing a Biomet Magnum hip replacement recall, the system was aggressively marketed as having advantages over other hip systems.
+According to allegations in Biomet M2A Magnum hip lawsuits, the manufacturer was aware of these risks but continued to market the implant as safe and effective.
+Rather than issuing a recall, the company promoted the Biomet Magnum as superior to other systems despite emerging safety concerns.

 BIOMET MAGNUM HIP CLASS ACTION LAWYERS

-Research has suggested that metal-on-metal hip replacements, such as the Biomet M2A Magnum, are no more effective than traditional implant, yet increase the risk of revision surgery due to large amounts of metallic debris generated by the implant.
+Research has suggested that metal-on-metal hip replacements like the Biomet M2A Magnum offer no added benefit over traditional implants, yet pose a higher risk of complications due to the release of metallic debris from the device.

-It appears that Biomet may have placed their desire for profits ahead of the safety of consumers.
-As a result, individual injury claims and Biomet M2A Magnum class action lawsuits are being reviewed by the lawyers at Saiontz & Kirk, P.A. on behalf of individuals throughout the United States.
+Allegations in past lawsuits claimed that Biomet placed profits ahead of patient safety.
+As a result, individual injury claims and class action lawsuits were previously reviewed by the lawyers at Saiontz & Kirk on behalf of individuals nationwide.